AdobeDocs/experience-platform.en/help/profile/api/preview-sample-status.md

 >[!NOTE]
 >
->The total number of profiles by namespace (adding together the values shown for each namespace) will always be higher than the profile count metric because one profile could have multiple namespaces associated with it.
+>The total number of profiles by namespace (adding together the values shown for each namespace) will always be higher than the profile count metric because one profile could be associated with multiple namespaces.
 For example, if a customer interacts with your brand on more than one channel, multiple namespaces will be associated with that individual customer.

 **API format**